psiodoros/DogBreed/README.md

 3. Handling a mix of humans and dogs in the image.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Udacity for the data and python 3 notebook.
+Credit to Udacity for the data and python 3 notebook.